Advertising/financial promotion checklist

-- If the content mentions the FSA as regulator but also promotes areas not regulated by them, this is made clear.
-(Note: mention of FSA not required.)
+- If the content mentions the FCA as regulator but also promotes areas not regulated by them, this is made clear.

 - Nothing is left out whereby the exclusion makes the promotion unclear, unfair or misleading – for example, early repayment charges, the fact that variable interest rates can rise etc.

 - Where a product feature has both benefits and associated disadvantages both have equal prominence/font size in the promotion.

 - All statements and comparisons are accurate, have been checked and can be substantiated.

 - Any assumptions on which figures/statements are based are prominently displayed.

 - Marketing straplines/taglines do not over-promise.

 - Any definition of any award a firm has won and chosen to display on the promotion is explained, and is recent and relevant.

 - The product being promoted in the advertisement/Direct Mail is suitable for the target audience.

 - Where a product is sold alongside the mortgage (eg MPPI), the promotion makes it clear that there is no obligation to buy the associated product.